eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-default-options.md

+# eslint-plugin/require-meta-default-options

-# Require only rules with options to implement a `meta.defaultOptions` property (`eslint-plugin/require-meta-default-options`)
+📝 Require only rules with options to implement a `meta.defaultOptions` property.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).